2 Esdras 5

 1And it came to pass that when I had made an end of speaking these words, the angel which had been sent unto me the night afore said unto me, 2Arise, Esdras, and hear the words that I am come to tell thee.

-The angel returns with new revelation.
-Ezra has spent the night wrestling with God's justice, and now the angel comes not with easy comfort but with truth.
-"Arise," the angel says—not a command to sleep, but to awaken to what is real.
-What Uriel has come to tell Ezra is not what he wants to hear, but what he needs to know.
-1 2
+Ezra has spent the night wrestling with God's justice, and the angel comes back with truth instead of comfort.
+“Arise,” he says - not a word about sleep, but a call to wake up to what is real.
+What Uriel has to tell him is not what he wants to hear.
+It is what he needs to know.
+1

 3And I said, Speak on, my lord.
 Then said he unto me, Behold, I am come to shew thee the perils that shall come to pass in the latter times.
 4For lo, the time shall come, that these tokens will be fulfilled, which I told thee of old.
 And then shall my Son be declared, whom thou hast heard called my Son in the time.

-The angel promises not peace but clarity.
-The perils are not being invented; they are the fulfillment of words spoken long ago.
-This is crucial: the chaos that will come is not random, not outside God's knowledge, but foretold.
-And it all culminates in one moment—the declaration of God's Son.
-The signs are the labor, and the Son is the birth3.
+The angel promises clarity, not peace.
+The perils are not being invented on the spot; they are the fulfillment of words spoken long ago.
+That is the quiet comfort buried in a terrifying speech: the chaos that is coming has already been seen and named by God.
+And it all moves toward one moment - the declaration of God's Son.
+The signs are the labor.
+The Son is the birth.

 2 Esdras 5:5-7Faithlessness Shall Increase